At which campus can I study this program?

 Total Credits 127 |

-Molecular Biology Option: Biochemistry and Molecular Biology, B.S.
-Berks Campus
+Molecular and Cell Biology Option: Biochemistry and Molecular Biology, B.S. at Berks Campus

 The course series listed below provides only one of the many possible ways to move through this curriculum.
 The University may make changes in policies, procedures, educational offerings, and requirements at any time.
 This plan should be used in conjunction with your degree audit (accessible in LionPATH as either an Academic Requirements or What If report).
 Please consult with a Penn State academic adviser on a regular basis to develop and refine an academic plan that is appropriate for you.